em-foundation/BlueJoule/docs/ReadMore.md

 <br>

-This repository uses **EM&bull;Scope** to benchmark **BlueJoule** &ndash; a representative **Bluetooth Low Energy** [BLE] application executing on a wide-range of HW/SW platforms.&thinsp; Visit the [em-foundation/emscope](https://github.com/em-foundation/emscope) project to learn more about the **EM&bull;Scope** tool itself.
+This repository uses **EM&bull;Scope** to benchmark **BlueJoule** &ndash; a representative **Bluetooth Low Energy** [BLE] application executing on a wide-range of HW/SW platforms.&thinsp; Visit the [em-foundation/emscope](https://github.com/em-foundation/emscope/blob/docs-stable/docs/ReadMore.md) project to learn more about the **EM&bull;Scope** tool itself.

 ## Application

-Repetitve advertising remains a fundamental capability of any Bluetooth Low Energy application.&thinsp; Because of its inherent simplicity, programs illustrating the [BLE broadcaster role](https://novelbits.io/bluetooth-low-energy-advertisements-part-1/) often serve as the "Hello World" within this space.
+Repetitve advertising serves as a fundamental capability of any Bluetooth Low Energy application.&thinsp; Because of its inherent simplicity, programs illustrating the [BLE broadcaster role](https://novelbits.io/bluetooth-low-energy-advertisements-part-1/) often serve as the "Hello World" within this space.

 The **BlueJoule** benchmark will broadcast the same packet on the three standard BLE advertising channels.&thinsp; These transmissions occur back-to-back within a single _advertising event_; and these events will unfold at a 1&thinsp;s _advertising interval_.